 What Are the Education Requirements for Becoming a Stock Broker?

-Stock brokers typically need at least a bachelor's degree in business, finance or a related field, and on-the-job training is usually provided by employers.
-You'll need to pass a series of exams to be licensed with the Financial Industry Regulatory Authority as well.
+Stock brokers typically need at least a bachelor's degree and on-the-job training to work in this profession.
+They also need to pass a series of exams to be licensed.
 Read on to learn more.
 Schools offering Finance Investments & Securities degrees can also be found in these popular choices.

 A stock broker, also known as a broker or a securities sales agent, assists clients with investment management.
 In this position, you'll work with clients to discover how much to invest based on their financial goals.
 You also may offer investment advice and suggest specific investment moves.
 You earn a commission on each transaction you handle.
 When you're not working on a case, you might manage a portfolio for a client or go searching for additional investors.